michaeljones/porter/README.rst

 before the standard import mechanism is employed.

-The environment variable is only parsed once per Python session, when the hook is created, and then very every module that is imported we check our map to see if the module name is one of our keys and if it is found we return a custom loader object which is prepped with the correct location from the map.
+The environment variable is only parsed once per Python session, when the hook is created, and then for every module that is imported we check our map to see if the module name is one of our keys and if it is found we return a custom loader object which is prepped with the correct location from the map.